Average Weather in Arlington Virginia, United States

 To characterize how pleasant the weather is in Arlington throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Arlington for general outdoor tourist activities are for the entire month of June and from early August to early October, with a peak score in the first week of September.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Arlington for general outdoor tourist activities are for the entire month of June and from early August to late September, with a peak score in the first week of September.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Arlington for hot-weather activities is from late June to early September, with a peak score in the last week of July.